Documentation - General

 VARref is a string that can describe relative variable position in a JSON-like data structure.
 It is a bit similar to XPath, although magnitudes simpler (it can't filter or search or group or map or reduce).

-Path elements are allowed to contain any characters, except .
+Path elements are allowed to contain any characters, except ., / and *.

 Whitespace in path elements is not recommended, but allowed.